Incontinence

 Functional Assessment

-Patients who have limitations in functional ability, such as difficulties with ambulation and sitting balance, are at high risk for functional incontinence.
+Patients with limitations in functional ability, such as difficulties with ambulation and sitting balance, are at high risk for functional incontinence.
 A functional assessment of the patient includes a comprehensive review of the patient’s ability to maintain independence in activities of daily living (ADLs) and instrumental activities of daily living (IADLs).

-- Do they live in the community or a care facility?
+• Do they live in the community or a care facility?

-- If in the community, with family or others?
+• If in the community, with family or others?

-- Are they still in the workforce?
+• Are they still in the workforce?

-- What are their activities and hobbies?
+• What are their activities and hobbies?

-- Do they require assistance from others to perform activities of daily living, such as toileting?
+• Do they require assistance from others to perform activities of daily living, such as toileting?

-- Is their bathroom easily accessible?
+• Is their bathroom easily accessible?

-- Does the patient use a bedside commode or urinal at night?
+• Does the patient use a bedside commode or urinal at night?

-(WOCN, 2016)
+(WOCN, 2021)

 Cognitive/Mental Status Assessment

-- Delirium (an abrupt change in mental function resulting in confusion and decreased awareness of the environment) is associated with an acute onset of urinary incontinence.
+• Delirium (an abrupt change in mental function resulting in confusion and decreased awareness of the environment) is associated with an acute onset of urinary incontinence.
 Delirium is reversible and can be caused by dehydration and/or a urinary tract infection, especially in those over 65 years.

 Laboratory and Diagnostic Studies